secretstartups/handbook/hiring/talent-acquisition-framework/req-creation/index.html.md

 1. `Salary` will be input by the Total Rewards Team.
 The salary can be found in the [Compensation Calculator](/handbook/total-rewards/compensation/compensation-calculator/calculator/), which is available to all team members and advanced candidates.
     - Take the `benchmark x level x 0.45` for the low end and `benchmark x level x 0.8` on the high end.
     - For roles not in the compensation calculator: Leave blank if not known.
 The Total Rewards team will edit as the first level of approval.
 The Total Rewards will pull survey data in San Francisco for this role then apply the same formula for `0.45` on the low end and `0.8` on the high end.
-1. `Colorado Salary` `NY/NJ Salary` and will be input by the Total Rewards Team if the role accepts US applicants, unless the role is state-specific outside of Colorado, New York, and New Jersey (eg. a sales role that will only hire in Florida and Georgia).
-Recruiters can use `0-1` as the range as a placeholder when submitting the req for approval.
+1. `CO/WA Salary Range` `CA/NY/NJ Salary` and will be input by the Total Rewards Team if the role accepts US applicants, unless the role is state-specific outside of Colorado, New York, and New Jersey (eg. a sales role that will only hire in Florida and Georgia).
+Recruiters can use `1-1` as the range as a placeholder when submitting the req for approval.
+The Recruiter will use the approved ranges from Total Rewards in their job post.
 1. Scroll down to the `Openings Secton`
 1. Click `Generate Opening IDs` to create an opening ID
 1. Enter the `Target Start Date` as listed on the GitLab Hiring Plan
 1. Enter the `Hiring Manager`
 1. Under `Type` choose if this is a _New Hire_ or a _Backfill_.
 If you select _Backfill_, please enter the name of the teammate you are backfilling on the line below.
 1. Enter the `GHP ID` listed on the GitLab Hiring Plan
-1. For roles that accept US applicants, at the bottom of your job post, manually edit and enter the range for the listed role and level for both Colorado and NY/NJ, listed as `$XX,X00 - $XXX,X00` in the template paragraph listed below.
-To find this range, go to the `Colorado Range` and `New York/New Jersey Range` field in the Job Details, and paste it into the template section.
-You do not need to do this step if you will only be advertising your req in specific states (eg. a sales role that is only for Florida and Georgia).

->Template: The base salary range for this role’s listed level is currently $XX,X00 - $XXX,X00 for Colorado residents and $XX,X00 - $XXX,X00 for New York and New Jersey residents only.
-Grade level and salary ranges are determined through interviews and a review of education, experience, knowledge, skills, abilities of the applicant, equity with other team members, and alignment with market data.
-See more information on our benefits and equity.
-Sales roles are also eligible for incentive pay targeted at up to 100% of the offered base salary.

 1. Click `Create Job & Continue`.
 1. The next page consists of all of the **attributes** interviewers will be evaluating for candidates in their scorecards across the full interview process.
 These may not be known until after the Kick-off Session and may be skipped during the initial setup of the REQ.
 The Recruiter will pdate the scorecard after the kick-off Session.